A Lightweight Explainable Guardrail for Prompt Safety: Experimental setup

 \paragraph{Baselines:} We include several LLM-based guardrails as external baselines.
 Llama Guard \citep{inan2023llamaguardllmbasedinputoutput} is designed for real-time moderation of conversational inputs and outputs.
 LLAMA3.1 AEGISGUARD \citep{ghosh-etal-2025-aegis2} uses an ensemble of expert classifiers to provide robust online content filtering.
 ToxicChat-T5-Large \citep{lin-etal-2023-toxicchat} is fine-tuned specifically on adversarial and toxic prompts to improve classification in real-world dialogue systems.
-WILDGURD \citep{han2024wildguardopenonestopmoderation} is another recent LLM-based classifier that trained using WildGuardMix dataset.
+WILDGUARD \citep{han2024wildguardopenonestopmoderation} is another recent LLM-based classifier trained on the WildGuardMix dataset.
 We also report OpenAI Moderation API result.
 In addition, we report results for two variants of Llama Prompt Guard 2, a recent lightweight guardrail model.
-In addition to these existing baselines, we develop a set of baselines that mirror the components of \name{} but exclude multi-task learning setup. \textbf{Prompt Baseline:} A single-task classifier trained solely to predict whether a prompt is safe or unsafe.
-It uses the same backbone architecture as \name{} but does not include any explanation mechanism. \textbf{Word Baseline:} A token classifier trained independently to label each word as safe or unsafe.
-It receives only word-level supervision and is not influenced by the overall prompt label. \textbf{LIME baseline:} A post-hoc explanation baseline in which we apply LIME \citep{ribeiro2016lime} to the Prompt Baseline model to generate word-level explanations after training. \textbf{SHAP baseline}: Another post-hoc explanation method that assigns word-level importance scores using Shapley values \citep{10.5555/3295222.3295230}.
+In addition to these existing baselines, we develop a set of baselines that mirror the components of \name{} but exclude multi-task learning setup: {\flushleft \textbf{Prompt Baseline:}} A single-task classifier trained solely to predict whether a prompt is safe or unsafe.
+It uses the same backbone as \name{} but does not include any explanation mechanism. {\flushleft \textbf{Word Baseline:}} A token classifier trained independently to label each word as safe or unsafe.
+It also uses the same backbone as \name{}. {\flushleft \textbf{LIME baseline:}} A post-hoc explanation baseline in which we apply LIME \citep{ribeiro2016lime} to the Prompt Baseline model to generate word-level explanations after training. {\flushleft \textbf{SHAP baseline:}} Another post-hoc explanation method that assigns word-level importance scores using Shapley values \citep{10.5555/3295222.3295230}.
 The detailed working mechanism of LIME and SHAP baseline is provided in Appendix~\ref{app:posthoc-baseline-details}.
-We implement two variants of Prompt, Word, LIME, and SHAP baseline: a base version using the DeBERTa-v3-base backbone, and a large version using the DeBERTa-v3-large backbone.
+We implement two variants of Prompt, Word, LIME, and SHAP baseline: a base version using the DeBERTa-v3-base backbone, and a large version using the DeBERTa-v3-large backbone. \paragraph{Our models (\name{}):} For our experiments, we implement three versions of \name{}: \textit{xs}, \textit{base}, and \textit{large}.
+All three share the same architecture described in Section~\ref{sec:proposed-method}, but differ in the choice of encoder. \name{} xs uses DeBERTa-v3-xsmall (22M parameters), \name{} base uses DeBERTa-v3-base (86M parameters), and \name{} large uses DeBERTa-v3-large (304M parameters). \paragraph{Hyperparameters:} We train all models using the following hyperparameters: a learning rate of $2 \times 10^{-5}$, batch size of 16, and 3 training epochs.
+The optimizer is AdamW.
+Each experiment is repeated with three random seeds (42, 52, and 62).